Arnica Flowers Powder (Arnicae mexicana) - Bulk

 How to use

-Infused oil: 1 part powder to 10 parts carrier oil by weight; infuse 2-4 weeks (shake occasionally), then strain very well.
-Use as a massage oil or as the base for balms.
+- As an Infused Oil: Use 1 part powder to 10 parts carrier oil by weight, infuse 2 to 4 weeks (shake occasionally), then strain very well.
+Use as a massage oil or as a balm base.

-Salve/balm: Blend strained infused oil into a balm base at 10-20% of total formula for targeted application.
+- As a Salve or Balm: Blend strained infused oil into a balm base at 10% to 20% of total formula for targeted application.

-- Avoid use alongside anticoagulant therapies unless advised by a practitioner
+- Avoid use alongside anticoagulant therapies unless advised by a qualified healthcare practitioner.

 About These Botanicals